West Virginia voters bustle to the polls on the first day of in-person early voting

 “I am so proud of her,” 68-year-old Rose Vergara said of her granddaughter.
 Both are Democrats who voted for Biden.
 “Today makes me hopeful.
 I’ve been depressed for four years through this administration.”

-About 20 miles east, in Preston County, Jim Fields, former county sheriff, arrived at the polls for what he said was his ritual of early voting.
-The 73-year-old Republican said he supports Trump and feels confident in the efficacy of U.S. voting system.
+About 20 miles east, in Preston County, former county sheriff Jim Fields arrived at the polls for what he said was his ritual of early voting.
+The 73-year-old Republican said he supports Trump and feels confident in the efficacy of the U.S. voting system.

 “I personally think Trump is a true patriot, although he’s not the perfect man for the job.
 But I don’t know who is,” he said.
 “The Democratic Party had a lot of years to pick a good candidate, and [Biden] is not much of a pick as far as I am concerned.”